 Barrett's esophagus is most often diagnosed in people who have long-term gastroesophageal reflux disease (GERD) — a chronic regurgitation of acid from the stomach into the lower esophagus.
 Only a small percentage of people with GERD will develop Barrett's esophagus.

-A diagnosis of Barrett's esophagus can be concerning because it increases the risk of developing esophageal cancer.
-Although the risk of esophageal cancer is small, monitoring of Barrett's esophagus focuses on periodic exams to find precancerous esophagus cells.
-If precancerous cells are discovered, they can be treated to prevent esophageal cancer
+Barrett's esophagus is associated with an increased risk of developing esophageal cancer.
+Although the risk is small, it's important to have regular checkups for precancerous cells.
+If precancerous cells are discovered, they can be treated to prevent esophageal cancer.

-- Crockett SD, et al. Health-related quality of life in patients with Barrett's esophagus: A systematic review.
+- Qumseya BJ, et al. Advanced imaging technologies increase detection of dysplasia and neoplasia in patients with Barrett's esophagus: A meta-analysis and systematic review.
 Clinical Gastroenterology and Hepatology.
-2009;7:613.
+2013;11:1562.

-- Heartburn, gastroesophageal reflux (GER), and gastroesophageal reflux disease (GERD).
-National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/gerd/index.htm.
-Accessed March 28, 2011.
+- Barrett's Esophagus.
+National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/barretts/index.aspx.
+Accessed Jan.
+28, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.